Governing accelerating Universe via newly reconstructed Hubble parameter by employing empirical data simulations: Model Comparison: AIC and BIC Analysis

-Continuing our examination, we turn our focus to another parametrized model proposed by Abdulla Al Mamon \cite{mamon}, which we will refer to as the AAM model.
-This model is defined by the equation
+Continuing our examination, we turn our focus to another parametrized model proposed by Abdulla Al Mamon \citep{AlMamon:2017tbm}, which we will refer to as the AAM model.
+The equation defines this model

 Upon conducting an MCMC analysis on the AMM model, we derive the mean values within a 1$\sigma$ error range: $a = 0.783^{+0.015}_{-0.015}$ and $b = 3.31^{+0.18}_{-0.18}$, accompanied by a minimum $\chi^2$ value of 1919.4578.